Juno-T/pyham-coroutine/README.md

-# Python implementation of Hierarchies of Abstract Machine (HAM) as a python's coroutine.
+# Python implementation of Hierarchies of Abstract Machines (HAMs) as a python's coroutine.

-Hierarchies of Abstract Machine, also known as HAM, is a framework for hierarchical reinforcement learning (HRL) which was first introduced in [this paper](https://proceedings.neurips.cc/paper/1997/file/5ca3e9b122f61f8f06494c97b1afccf3-Paper.pdf)(Parr & Russell, 1997).
-HAM is essentially a finite state machine which could be easily implemented with coroutine in python.
+Hierarchies of Abstract Machines, also known as HAMs, is a framework for hierarchical reinforcement learning (HRL) which was first introduced in [this paper](https://proceedings.neurips.cc/paper/1997/file/5ca3e9b122f61f8f06494c97b1afccf3-Paper.pdf)(Parr & Russell, 1997).
+HAMs is essentially a finite state machine which could be easily implemented with coroutine in python.

 In the original paper, there are 4 types of machine, ACTION, CHOICE, CALL, STOP.
 Since we are using normal python's function to define machines, we don't need to have CALL or STOP machine.
 CALL machine becomes simply `ham.CALL(func, args=None)` and STOP machine becomes python's native `return` statement.
 Additionally, FUNCTIONAL machine is introduced for convenient purpose.
 Any thing that isn't ACTION or CHOICE can be registered as a FUNCTIONAL machine.
 More on that in the example.